CVC-CIC/nefesi/README.md

 ## Image decomposition
 _**Goal**_: Describe a given image through the set of features that are relevant in the CNN representation.

-* _relevant neurons_: set of neurons that are highly activated in each specific position.
+* _Relevant neurons_: set of neurons that are highly activated in each specific position.

 * _Application_: Visualize image representation through the set of NFs of the corresponding relevant neurons.
 It provides an illustration emphasizing the most relevant selected features for describing a specific image through the network.

 ## Hierarchical decomposition
-Editant
+_**Goal**_: Describe a specific neuron of a deep layer through the set of neurons of a previous layer in order to provide insight into how shallower neurons are composed to provide a more complex feature in the neuron of the deeper layer

+* _Application_: Visualize the feature composition of a neuron through the set of NFs of the neurons of shallower layers that are highly related to the studied neuron.
+It provides an illustration emphasizing the simpler features combined to detect more complex features in deeper layers.